-The Disney Skyliner is the newest transportation method at Walt Disney World and officially opens on September 29, 2019.
+The Disney Skyliner is the newest transportation method at Walt Disney World and officially opened on September 29, 2019.

-The Disney Skyliner is a Gondola Lift System which will connect Epcot & Hollywood Studios to the following resorts:
+The Disney Skyliner is a Gondola Lift System that connects EPCOT and Hollywood Studios to the following resorts:

 - Disney’s Art of Animation Resort/Pop Century Resort(shared station)

 It is anticipated that the Skyliner will be extended further, connecting more resorts, plus possibly Animal Kingdom and Disney Springs.